MauryaRitesh/Facial-Expression-Detection/README.md

      python label.py

-It'll open a new window of OpenCV and the identifies your Facial Expression.
+It'll open a new window of OpenCV and then identifies your Facial Expression.
+We are done now!

 PLEASE DO STAR THIS REPO IF YOU FOUND SOMETHING INTERESTING. <3 Each Viewer.